Choosing your options

 - Leeds City College also has a 14+ Apprenticeship Academy

-- See also Studio Schools and other options on 'More to explore' on the right of the full-time learning page.
+- See also Studio Schools and other options on the full-time learning page.

 - Most jobs want some GCSEs but don't ask for specific GCSEs or other qualifications.
 Some ask for English, maths and sometimes science but you have to study these anyway.